SnehaShankar1/sap-cxii-tech-ex-01/README.md

 # Product Similarity Search

-This project implements a product similarity search service for the **SAP technical exercise**.
+This project implements a product similarity search service.
 Given a product ID from the Amazon Fashion catalogue (approximately **30,000 products**), it returns the most similar products using a feature-based similarity model.

 A detailed explanation of the approach, feature engineering decisions, data quality observations, assumptions, limitations, and possible improvements is available in **[SOLUTION.md](SOLUTION.md)**.